rocky/python-uncompyle6/README.rst

 the right bytecode for the Python interpreter that will be checking the syntax.

+You can also cross compare the results with either another version of `uncompyle6` since there are are sometimes regressions in decompiling specific bytecode as the overall quality improves.

+For Python 3.7 and above, the code in decompyle3_ is generally better.

-You can also cross compare the results with another python decompiler like pycdc_ .
-Since they work differently, bugs here often aren't in that, and vice versa.
+Or try specific another python decompiler like uncompyle2_, unpyc37_, or pycdc_.
+Since the later two work differently, bugs here often aren't in that, and vice versa.

 There is an interesting class of these programs that is readily available give stronger verification: those programs that when run